Executive Protection Services: Remove Leaked Employee Data

 2. Continuous "Patrol" Monitoring

 Data is "sticky."
 Information often reappears on broker platforms even after a successful removal.
-PrivacyCloak provides an ongoing "Patrol" layer, ensuring that once employee data is removed, it stays off.
+Priwall provides an ongoing "Patrol" layer, ensuring that once employee data is removed, it stays off.
 This creates a persistent shield against privacy intrusions and potential phishing vectors.

 3. Dark Web Intelligence